Freedom of Information Act (United States): Processing time

-The Center for Effective Government analyzed 15 federal agencies which receive the most FOIA requests in-depth.
-The organization used a scale considering 3 factors: the clarity of agency rules regarding FOIA requests, quality or 'friendliness' of an agency's FOIA webpage, and the timely, complete manner of processing requests.
+In 2015, the Center for Effective Government analyzed 15 federal agencies which receive the most FOIA requests in-depth.
+The organization used a scale considering three factors: the clarity of agency rules regarding FOIA requests, quality or 'friendliness' of an agency's FOIA webpage, and the timely, complete manner of processing requests.
 With this metric, it concluded that federal agencies are struggling to implement public disclosure rules.
-In the latest analysis published in 2015 (using 2012 and 2013 data, the most recent years available) ten of the 15 did not earn satisfactory overall grades, scoring less than 70 out of a possible 100 points.
+Using 2012 and 2013 data, the most recent years available, ten of the 15 did not earn satisfactory overall grades, scoring less than 70 out of a possible 100 points.
 Eight of the ten earned Ds, including the Department of Homeland Security (69 percent), Department of Transportation (68 percent), United States Department of the Treasury (Treasury) (68 percent), the Environmental Protection Agency (EPA) (67 percent), the United States Department of Labor (63 percent), the United States Department of Veterans Affairs (64 percent), the United States Department of Defense (61 percent), the Securities and Exchange Commission (61 percent).
 The Department of Health and Human Services and the Department of State earned an F. The State Department's score (37 percent) was dismal due to its extremely low processing score of 23 percent, which was completely out of line with any other agency's performance.
 Scores of five agencies, the Equal Employment Opportunity Commission, the Department of Health and Human Services, the SEC, the DOJ, and the EPA, even decreased marginally.

+High-volume FOIA requests

+Since 2020, election officials across the U.S. have reported an overwhelming increase in records requests from apparent election deniers attempting to disrupt the functioning of local and county election offices.
+Often unreasonably broad, repetitive, or based on misinformation, the high volume of requests has led to what a Colorado official said amounts to "a denial-of-service attack on local government."
+Local election officials in Florida and Michigan have reported spending 25–70% of staff time in recent years on processing public records requests.
+In 2022, officials in Maricopa County, Arizona reported one request that required nearly half the election office's staff to spend four days sorting and scanning 20,000 documents.

+A review of recent state laws by the Center for Election Innovation & Research found at least 13 states that have sought to protect election staff from the abuse of FOIA requests in several ways, such as creating publicly accessible databases that do not require staff assistance and giving election staff the authority to deny unreasonable or clearly frivolous requests.

+On May 12, 2025, the U.S. Department of Justice demanded "all records" related to the 2024 federal elections in Colorado, a request that National Public Radio called "unprecedented" in its scope.
+David Becker, executive director of the Center for Election Innovation & Research, said fulfilling such a request "would fill Mile High Stadium," adding that "it's very unlikely the DOJ would even know what to do with all of that," characterizing the request as "more like a fishing expedition than...some kind of targeted investigation."